Galister History, Family Crest & Coats of Arms

 Early Origins of the Galister family

-The surname Galister was first found in Kintyre
+The surname Galister was first found in Kintyre, where they held a family seat from ancient times.

 Early History of the Galister family